tayfurunal/job-application-platform/README.md

 * Create, and Delete and Job for only Human Resources user.
 * Apply job for Applicant user
 * File Upload an Download
-* Secured Routes an API's based on Client and Server side
+* Secured routes both by client and server

 ### Technologies